tekknolagi/the-whole-bagel/abstract.md

 not interpreters.
 Such annotations include "monomorphize this function on the type of the second parameter" and "this function is pure and results can be cached".

+Sealed classes

+Indicate that code loading is done / sealing / closed world assumption; this could also allow guest VM AOT.

+## Interop between multiple guest JITs

+* Some guest interpreter
+* Regex engine

+## Questions and concerns

+* Can we make the compiler small enough that including it pays off?
+* Can we get good enough profiling information to make good inlining decisions, guards, specialization, etc without using a tracing approach?